mbarkdull/cephalotesComparativeGenomics/README.md

 This script will export a fasta file of gene sequences for each sample you sequenced, in the output directory `./codingSequences/`.

+If you use this script, please cite:

+  - Quinlan, Aaron R., and Ira M. Hall.
+“BEDTools: a flexible suite of utilities for comparing genomic features.”
+Bioinformatics 26.6 (2010): 841-842.

 ## Identifying evolutionary changes associated with phenotypes

 ### Identifying orthogroups with OrthoFinder